Skip to main content

 ParameterRequiredDescription

-subject_issuerYesThe provider identifier: kubernetes, aws, gcp, azure, or oidc.
+subject_issuerYesProvider identifier: kubernetes, aws, gcp, azure, or oidc.

-subject_token_typeYesMust be urn:ietf:params:oauth:token-type:jwt
+subject_token_typeYesMust be urn:ietf:params:oauth:token-type:jwt.

-grant_typeYesMust be urn:ietf:params:oauth:grant-type:token-exchange
+grant_typeYesMust be urn:ietf:params:oauth:grant-type:token-exchange.

-Example: Python Code
+Example: Python

 import requests

-def get_access_token(tenant_slug, subject_token):
+def get_access_token(org_id, subject_token):

-url = f"https://app.lumoauth.dev/t/{tenant_slug}/api/v1/oauth/token"
+url = f"https://app.lumoauth.dev/orgs/{org_id}/api/v1/oauth/token"

 payload = {